Vegetable Planting Calendar UK

 Blight UK | Tomato & Potato Late Blight Guide

 Late blight (Phytophthora infestans) is one of the most devastating diseases for UK vegetable growers.
 It can destroy a potato or tomato crop within days in warm, wet conditions.
+I lost most of an outdoor tomato crop to it in a wet August a few years back, which is the only reason I now grow tomatoes under cover wherever I can.
 Early identification and swift action are essential.

 What Is Late Blight?

 Late blight is a water mould (oomycete) that spreads rapidly in humid conditions above 10°C. It is not a true fungus but behaves similarly, producing spores that travel on wind and rain.
+Because it is so water-dependent, RHS guidance is to destroy infected haulms immediately and keep a strict four-year crop rotation.
 The UK's wet summers make blight a near-annual threat, particularly from July onwards.

 Identifying Blight Symptoms